• Skip to main content

 Lay Preacher Training

-Lay Preacher Licensure is given by bishops diocesan and diocesan Commissions on Ministry.
-The SSFM-provided training prepares lay leaders for this licensure.
-As written in the Constitution and Canons of The Episcopal Church, the licensure provides… “a lay person authorized to preach.
+Stevenson’s Lay Preacher training prepares lay leaders to apply for licensure from their diocese.
+According to Title III, Canon 4, Section 5 of the Constitution and Canons of The Episcopal Church, a licensed lay preacher is “a lay person authorized to preach.
 Persons so authorized shall only preach in congregations under the direction of the Member of the Clergy or other leader exercising oversight of the congregation or other community of faith.”
-The license, given by the Eccestical Authority, is authorized for a time-certain period, and then the individual needs to apply for renewal.

 Course Requirements + Suggestions